Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 2. Activation of organ functions.
 Measures are being taken to normalize blood circulation and stimulate the intestines.
 If necessary, Proserpine is administered by injection to activate intestinal functions.

-3. Providing a diet.
+3. Providing diet.
 It is important to restore normal intestinal motility.
-The menu is dominated by broths, mashed foods, drinks.
-If at the end of the first day there is an independent defecation, then the measures were carried out correctly.
+The menu is dominated by broths, pureed foods, and drinks.
+If independent defecation occurs at the end of the first day, then the measures were carried out correctly.

 • antibiotics to exclude infection (course – 5-8 days);

-• anticoagulants to exclude blood clots in blood vessels (introduced within 2-3 days);
+• anticoagulants to prevent blood clots in blood vessels (administered over 2-3 days);

-• infusion effect by intravenous droppers to normalize blood circulation and restore blood volume.
+• infusion influence through intravenous drips to normalize blood circulation and restore blood volume.

-Infusion influence by intravenous droppers to normalize blood circulation
+Infusion influence through intravenous drips to normalize blood circulation

 At the first stage of rehabilitation after removal of the uterus, the following complications may occur:

 1. Inflammation of the site of tissue dissection.
-Such a phenomenon, when it occurs, is characterized by such signs as redness, swelling, purulent exudate.
-Possible seam split.
+This phenomenon, when it occurs, is characterized by such signs as redness, swelling, and purulent exudate.
+Possible seam divergence.

-2. Violation of the process of urination.
-The main manifestations are pain and pain during urination.
-A complication occurs, as a rule, when the mucous membrane of the urinary canal is damaged during surgery.
+2. Disruption of the urinary process.
+Main manifestations: pain and pain when urinating.
+A complication usually occurs when the mucous membrane of the urinary canal is damaged during surgery.

 3. Internal and external bleeding.
-Their intensity depends on the correctness of hemostasis during surgery.
-External blood discharge may have a scarlet or dark red, brown tint, and blood clots may come out.
+Their intensity depends on the correct performance of hemostasis during surgery.
+External blood discharge may have a scarlet or dark red, brown tint, and blood clots may be released.

 4. Pulmonary embolism.
 One of the very dangerous complications that can cause a blood clot in an artery or its branches.
 The development of pathology can lead to pneumonia and pulmonary hypertension.

 5. Peritonitis.
-In case of violations in the process of operational exposure, damage is possible that can cause an inflammatory reaction in the peritoneum.
-The danger of peritonitis lies in the rapid spread to other internal organs and the development of sepsis.
+If there are violations during the surgical procedure, damage is possible that can cause an inflammatory reaction in the peritoneum.
+The danger of peritonitis is the rapid spread to other internal organs and the development of sepsis.

 6. Hematomas.
-In the area of scarring of damaged tissues, hematomas often occur, associated with damage to small blood vessels.
+In the area of scarring of damaged tissue, hematomas often occur due to damage to small blood vessels.

 7. Pain syndrome.
 Often becomes the result of an adhesive process.
-With such pains, enzymatic agents are introduced: Trypsin, Chymotrypsin, Longidase, Lidase, Ronidase.
+For such pain, enzyme agents are administered: Trypsin, Chymotrypsin, Longidaza, Lidaza, Ronidaza.

 8. Fistula formation.
-This problem occurs with poor-quality sutures and infection.
-Often it is necessary to carry out an additional operation to remove fistulas.
+This problem occurs when the sutures are of poor quality and infection occurs.
+Often it is necessary to perform additional surgery to remove the fistula.

-An important early postoperative measure is the exclusion of infection during the first 1-3 days.
-An increase in temperature to 38.5 0C indicates the penetration of infection.
-To eliminate the risk of infection, antibiotics are administered, an antiseptic treatment of the suture area is carried out.
-The first dressing change and wound treatment is carried out the next day after exposure.
-Curiosin provides an antibacterial effect and accelerates the formation of scar tissue, so it is often used for sutures.
+An important early postoperative measure is to exclude infection during the first 1-3 days.
+The penetration of infection is indicated by an increase in temperature to 38.5 0C.
+To eliminate the risk of infection, antibiotics are administered and the suture area is treated with antiseptic.
+The first change of dressing and treatment of the wound is carried out the next day after exposure.
+Curiosin provides an antibacterial effect and accelerates the formation of scar tissue, so it is often used to treat sutures.

-Support bandage helps weakened abdominals in the postoperative period
+A support bandage helps weakened abdominal muscles in the postoperative period

 Fighting peritonitis

-When carrying out total and radical operations, especially in case of emergency, there is a high probability of developing peritonitis.
-Such a pathology is expressed by such obvious symptoms:
+When performing total and radical operations, especially in emergency situations, there is a high probability of developing peritonitis.
+This pathology is expressed by the following obvious symptoms:

 • intense pain;